HediaTnani/Int_API_R/README.md

     password.
 We can use the `authenticate("username", "password")` function in the API requests to achieve this.

-**API key authentication**: requires an API "key" or "token."
+**API key authentication**: requires an API “key” or “token.”
 We can use the `api_key = "key"` parameter request to achieve this.

 Access tokens can have scopes and specific permissions.
 Using